Florida goalie holds off Leafs

-The GO train back to Oakville was packed with devoted Leafs fans, those who had been in the rink and those who stood in Maple Leaf Square.
-Subdued but not dismayed.
+The GO train back to Oakville was packed with devoted Maple Leafs fans last night, those who had been in the rink and those who stood in Maple Leaf Square.
+Subdued, but not dismayed.

-Toronto lost the first game, surrendering the home ice advantage for the season.
+Toronto lost the first game, surrendering the home ice advantage for the series.
 But this was one of those games that confirms how the bounces sometimes go against you.

 Then, somehow, our boys just could not get the puck past Bobrovsky, the Panthers’ goalie.
 They did everything right but the bounces just didn't go their way.